Celton Biai

-Celton Ansumane Biai (born 13 August 2000) is a Portuguese professional footballer who plays as a goalkeeper for the Primeira Liga club Vitória Guimarães.
+Celton Anssumane Biai (born 13 August 2000) is a professional footballer who plays as a goalkeeper for Eerste Divisie club Dordrecht.
+Born in Portugal, he plays for the Guinea-Bissau national team.

 Club career

 Biai is a youth product of the academy Benfica, having joined them at the age of 9 in 2009.
 On 14 September 2018, he signed his first professional contract with Benfica until 2023.
 He was the named the goalie of the season for the U23 Liga Revelação for the 2018–19 season.
-On 30 January 2020, he transferred to Vitória Guimarães where he was initially assigned to their reserves.
-He made his senior debut with Vitória Guimarães in a 3–1 Taça de Portugal win over Canelas on 15 October 2022.
+On 30 January 2020, he transferred to Vitória SC where he was initially assigned to their reserves.
+He made his senior debut with Vitória SC in a 3–1 Taça de Portugal win over Canelas on 15 October 2022.

+In January 2024, Biai signed for Dutch Eerste Divisie club Dordrecht on a two-and-a-half-year contract with the option for a further year.